izflare/BWT/README.md

 then the tool run.
 `<input>` is your input text data file.
 Elapsed time for running will be displayed, and converted text file will be outputted as `<input>.bwt`.
-If you want to get the original source text from `.bwt` file, set '-r' flag (`<input>.rev` file will be outputted).
+If you want to get the original source text from `.bwt` file, set `-r` flag (`<input>.rev` file will be outputted).